prorev/prorev.github.io/_posts/2020-12-16-javascript-es.md

 <prototype>: Object { … }
 length: 3
 ```

 ### Function

-A function is block of JavaScript code we invoke.
+A function is a block of JavaScript code we invoke.

 ```js
 const square = function(x){
     return x*x;
 }
 ```

 ### Arrow Function

-This is new ES6 feature.
+This is a new ES6 feature.
 The same function from above can be achieved using arrow function syntax:

 ```js
 const square = (x) => x*x
 ```

-> I avoid using the arrow function from the same reason I avoid the lambda functions in Python, but they are possible.
+> I avoid using the arrow function for the same reason I avoid the lambda functions in Python, but they are possible.

 ### Class

 A JavaScript class is not an object, officially it is a _function_ under the ~~wood~~ hood.

 ```js
 class Browser {
   constructor(name, version) {